jimregan/notes/_drafts/2026-01-17-chatgpt-reel-notes.md

 * **miért csak akkor jössz, amikor…** – stereotypical reproach formula; very reusable in humour.
 * **kis X-kurva** – diminutive + insult; *not literal*, used for contempt and jealousy.
 * **inkognitó mód** – incognito mode; tech term fully integrated into everyday Hungarian insults.

----

-### Why this is excellent “background-noise” material

-* High **recognition density** once you’ve seen a few similar rants
-* Strong **prosody-driven meaning**
-* Whisper will likely:

-  * survive early narration
-  * struggle badly at the insult cluster (fast, emotional, taboo)
-* Builds intuition for:

-  * Hungarian complaint rhythm
-  * how sarcasm escalates
-  * where politeness collapses into attack

-If you want next:

-* I can **predict Whisper failure points** line by line, or
-* rewrite this as **neutral Hungarian** to see what disappears without humour, or
-* map the insults to **cultural severity levels** (what’s joking vs nuclear).

-Drop the next one whenever.